FCNC, CP violation and implications for some rare decays in an SU(4)_L X U(1)_X extension of the standard model: observables

 \section{$\Delta F=2$ observables}

-We now proceed to build the theoretical expressions for the $\Delta F=2$ ($F=S,B$) neutral meson mixing observables $\Delta M_K$, $\Delta M_{d/s}$, $\varepsilon_K$ and $\sin \Phi_d$, in such a way that the $Z_{\mu }^{\prime \prime}$ contributions enter into the expressions as corrections to the SM predictions, following a similar procedure as for the economical 3-3-1 model in Ref.~\cite{Cabarcas:2007my}, and for the minimal 3-3-1 model in Ref.~\cite{Promberger:2007py}.
+We now proceed to build the theoretical expressions for the $\Delta F=2$ ($F=S,B$) neutral meson mixing observables $\Delta M_K$, $\Delta M_{d/s}$, $\varepsilon_K$ and $\sin \Phi_d$ in such a way that the $Z_{\mu }^{\prime \prime}$ contributions enter into the expressions as corrections to the SM predictions, following a similar procedure as for the minimal 3-3-1 model in Ref.~\cite{Promberger:2007py} and for the economical 3-3-1 model in Ref.~\cite{Cabarcas:2007my}.
 These expressions are functions of the matrix element

 where $P$ stands for $K$, $B_s$ or $B_d$.
-In our case, $M^{P}_{12}$ receives both SM contributions arising from standard one loop diagrams and contributions coming from tree-level $Z_3$ exchange, that is
+In our case $M^{P}_{12}$ receives both SM contributions arising from standard one loop diagrams and contributions coming from tree-level $Z_3$ exchange, that is

 The expressions for the $\Delta F=2$ observables are